 Notices of approval are not sent to homeowners.
 To verify that your exemption has been processed, please review your annual assessment notice.
 If you believe there is an error pertaining to your exemption, contact our office at 208-587-2126 Ext 507.

 A property owner may keep the homeowner’s exemption and lease their residence due to their absence by reason of active military service per Idaho Code 63-602G(7).
-The active duty member must fill out and sign a new application each year by April 15th or the homeowner’s exemption will be removed.
+The active duty member must fill out and sign a new application each year.
 The homeowner’s exemption will be removed upon separation from active duty service or retirement.